machinat/sociably/website/docs/staged-dialog.md

 />
 ```

-The `set` prop of `CALL` receive the circumstances object and the returned value
+The `set` prop of `CALL` receive the environments object and the returned value
 of the script (by `<RETURN value={...} />`).
 We can set `vars` value with the
 result of the script for later use.